tomdiz/isGraphBipatiteApp/README.md

 ReachabililtyHelper.swift - used for Crashlytics recording and sending message to server

 ### Models/
-GraphData.swift - Graph data model and isBipartite testing code on that model type.
+GraphData.swift - Graph data model and isBipartite testing code for the model type.
-ModelData.swift - Standard model data. class to load data from all models (only one here).
+ModelData.swift - Standard model data class to load data from all models (only graph model).
 Loads data from JSON file for now.

 ### Resources/
 JSON file of Graph data.
 Array of vertices for each node